 3.2.2.
 Therefore, an approach to codify rules of the road to provide additional specificity was developed in Paragraph [6].
 Additionally, application of models involving safe driving behaviour may be needed in addition to reference to codified rules of the road in developing behavioural competencies for nominal driving situations.
 Consider direct reference to annex on codification of traffic rules.
 3.3.
 Critical situation competencies.
 Consider alignment with "scenario" definitions.
 3.3.1.
 The development of these competencies requires analysis of (1) what constitutes such unreasonable behaviour by ORUs and/or a sudden change of the operating conditions that are not reasonably foreseeable and (2) what constitutes an appropriate ADS response to avoid or mitigate the imminent crash.
 Additionally, it is also important to identify the occurrence of unplanned emergent behaviour in critical situations.
+(FRAV-39-12 France) The development of these competencies requires analysis of (1) what constitutes such behaviours by ORUs and/or a sudden change of the operating conditions that may result in an immediate risk of collision and (2) what constitutes an appropriate ADS response to avoid or mitigate the imminent crash.
+Additionally, it is also important to identify the occurrence of emergent behaviour in critical situations.
 3.3.2.
 Analysis of the first type may be based on a variety of methodologies, including e.g. IEEE 2846-2022 (which offers guidance on what behaviours by other road users are reasonably foreseeable) and other models of reasonable driving behaviour.
 Analysis of the second factor may be based on various models of acceptable human driving behaviour in crash imminent situations.
 Consider direct reference to the annex on development of safety models.
 3.3.3.
 Hazard identification methods (e.g. STPA as mentioned in SAE J3187) which analyse the system design for functional and operational insufficiencies can help identify the occurrence of emergent behaviour which may lead to critical situations.
 Consider relevance to/alignment with VMAD Audit pillar provisions.